-While we work to strengthen what we do in Malawi and Zambia, we cannot ignore the needs of neighbouring regions.
-In Swaziland and Lesotho alone, over 50% of the population are living in extreme poverty.
-So we will look to our existing operations to provide the knowledge and expertise for future geographic expansion.
+While we work to strengthen what we do in Malawi, Zambia and Zimbabwe, we cannot ignore the growing needs across sub-Saharan Africa.
+We will first focus on growing our existing operations and push towards self-sufficiency.
+Then we will look to these operations to provide the knowledge and expertise for future geographic expansion beyond 2022.

-We hope to be operating from at least five country bases by 2021, helping us to accelerate our growth and to help many more women.
+This will help us to accelerate our growth and support many more women.
 To do this we will need to raise significant start-up capital for each new country as well as seeking the right expertise and support to help us establish the necessary infrastructure.